 For organizations to reach the tipping point, they must embrace the need for a change instead of resisting it.
 For the process to begin, there also has to be a clear and compelling need for change supported by a vision for the future to ensure everyone is motivated and aligned towards a common purpose.
 The success of the transformation initiative greatly depends on communicating the benefits it would deliver, and on having the support of a senior leadership team that would serve as a guiding coalition.

 As we mentioned in the first step, the process of transformation can begin once a powerful SAFe coalition has been established.
+To effectively implement the change, the organization would have to train its change agents, executives, managers, and leaders as they would be the main group to drive the transformation activities and inspire the whole organization to move forwards.
 There are eight stages that organizations need to follow to ensure the success of the coalition: